On this page:

 If CJD results from a defect in protein folding, it may be possible to identify drugs that can help the prion protein assume its proper shape.
 Such drugs would slow or stop the progress of the disease.
 Treatments like these are being studied by researchers.
 Researchers in both Europe and the United States are also trying to develop a test that will identify CJD before symptoms appear.

-More information and medical journal articles about CJD and growth hormone therapy can be found on the National Endocrine and Metabolic Diseases Information Service web page Human Growth Hormone and Creutzfeldt-Jakob Disease Resource List.
+More information and medical journal articles about CJD and growth hormone therapy can be found on the National Institute of Diabetes and Digestive and Kidney Diseases Information Center web page Human Growth Hormone and Creutzfeldt-Jakob Disease Resource List.

 Why should people treated with pituitary hGH know about CJD?